-(1) Connection of gauge manifold
+(1) Gauge manifold connection

-- Properly remove the crushed end of the pinch-off tube at the high pressure side and the low pressure side of the refrigerant cycle with a pipe cutter. - Fit the process tube fitting to the pinch-off tube on both sides. - Connect the charging hoses (red-high pressure side) for the gauge manifold to the process tube fitting.
+- 1) Use a pipe cutter to completely remove the crushed end of the pinch-off tube on the high-pressure side of the refrigerant cycle. - 2) Fit the process tube fitting to the pinch-off tube.

-Connect the hoses using care not to mistake the high pressure side for the low pressure side and vice versa.

-Connect the charging hose (green) at the center of the gauge manifold to the vacuum pump.
+- 3) Connect the charging hoses (red = high-pressure side) for the gauge manifold to the process tube fitting. - 4) Connect the charging hose (green) at the center of the gauge manifold to the vacuum pump.